 Members of the Council have direct control over the Council's financial and operating policies.
-The total of Members' allowances paid in 2013/14 is shown in Note 30.
+The total of Members' allowances paid in 2014/15 is shown in Note 30.

-During 2013/14 works and services to the value of £17,439 (£23,107 in 2012/13) were commissioned from companies in which three members (two members in 2012/13) had an interest.
-(C & C Electrics, West of England Fire Protection Limited and Robins Garage).
+During 2014/15 works and services to the value of £451 (£17,439 in 2013/14) were commissioned from companies in which one member had an interest.
+(West of England Fire Protection Limited).
 Contracts were entered into in full compliance with the Council's Standing Orders and Financial Regulations.
 In all instances, the grants were made with proper consideration of declarations of interest.
 The relevant Members did not take part in any discussion or decision relating to the grants.